wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 ## What is the Ripple Effect?
 The ripple effect is the red dot flying in on the button.
 Can you see it?
-This is a native Android feature provided by react-native to be kinda controlled from there.
+This is a native Android feature provided by React Native to be kinda controlled from there.
 <figure>
     <img src="../ripple-anim.gif" alt="Ripple animation" width="600" />
     <figcaption>Ripple effect in action</figcaption>